 Until next time, you’ll find favor at Heaven’s door.

 What's New this Week: Knocking on Heaven’s Door Mp3

 Maybe you don’t know the Living God that I know, but would like to have this kind of favor in your life also.
 Click on the above tab “Tell Me” for more information on becoming a child of the Savior.

-Image credit: Google Images or Dreamstime Creative Common License if not specified.
+Image credit: Google Images Creative Common License if not specified.

 Image: Doors Rembrandt-Balthazar Jesus Ask Stranger 3 Doors Pulling Door Heaven's Door Knock Teens

 Disclaimer Notes: Results may vary due to lack of belief.